pactus-project/pactus.org/docs/learn/smart_contract/storage.md

 ## Storage Allocation

-In order to allocate storage space safely and efficiently user can use these pre-defined methods:
+In order to allocate storage space safely and efficiently user can use these predefined methods:

 ```rust
 /// Allocates storage space with the specific `length` and returns the